spp1991/todolist/README.md

 ### Installing

-Git clone the repository to your local machine in the src folder :
+Git clone the repository to your local machine folder of your choice :

 HTTPS:
 ```